vivektara24/Sim-to-Real-Reinforcement-Learning-for-Robotic-Arm-Control-in-Radiochemical-Workflows/README.md

   </tbody>
 </table>

-_**Table 1**.
-Joint position RMSE (degrees) pre- and post- tuning for each of the Lite6 joints._
+_**Table 2**.
+Joint position RMSE (degrees) pre- and post-tuning for each of the Lite6 joints._

-Performance across four independent trials is summarized in Table 2.
-Each trial reports the number of successful outcomes out of ten attempts, where a succesfull outcome is defined as completion of the gripping subtask, along with the mean success rate across all trials.
+Performance across four independent trials is summarized in Table 3.
+Each trial reports the number of successful outcomes out of ten attempts, where a successful outcome is defined as completion of the gripping subtask, along with the mean success rate across all trials.

 <table align="center">
   <thead>